ikuamike/100_Days_Of_Code/log.md

 **Thoughts:** Excited to begin this challenge, I hope to maintain consistency and grow my coding skills.
 I'm progressing on python and other interests like arduino.

+### Day 1: February 2, 2018
+**Today's Progress**: Getting familiar with micropython.

+**Thoughts**: Some introduction to micropython which is a scaled down version of python for microcontrollers.
+Hope to come up with a project soon.